seamusrobertmurphy/VT0007-deforestation-map/VT0007-deforestation-map.html.md

 ![Figure 1: Verra's recommended risk map development sequence (VT0007:6)](VT0007-risk-map-development-sequence.png)

-# Workflow-1
+# 1. Workflow in R

 ## Process data cube

 For shawcasing purposes, we import a training dataset from the `sitsdata` package from a study of Brazil's Samuel Hydroelectric Dam in Rondonia State conducted between 2020-06-04 to 2021-08-26.
 To evaluate this training sample, we assemble below a data cube of Sentinel-2-L2A-COGS images from the AWS open bucket.
 Raster normalization is implemented with `sits_regularize` functions to apply a cloud masking and back-filling of missing pixels by cloudless ranking and global median values across 16-day intervals.